mingyushi359/CS175-Minecraft/README.md

 ### 3. Download MalmoPlatform

-From the root directory, run:
+From the root directory (of this repo), run:

 ```bash
 python -c "import malmoenv.bootstrap; malmoenv.bootstrap.download()"